Tours

 The Rodin Museum houses the largest collection of masterpieces by French sculptor Auguste Rodin outside of Paris.
 Its holdings include bronze casts of the artist's greatest works: The Thinker, perhaps the most famous sculpture in the world; The Burghers of Calais, a heroic and moving historical tribute; Eternal Springtime, a lyrical work dealing with human love; and The Gates of Hell, a powerful, dramatic sculpture on which the artist worked from 1880 until his death in 1917.

 Since Philadelphia is best seen by walkers, this tour is an excellent way to explore America's Birthplace; the tour will take you behind the scenes to places where other tours cannot venture.
 Get up close with a High-Definition Historical Experience™ and see more than 20 historic sites in a two and a half hour walking journey.
 By special arrangement for the Jane Austen Society of North America, an inside tour of Independence Hall and the Liberty Bell Center will be included.
 Note: This two and a half hour tour covers a great deal of ground and is designed for very good walkers.
 Walkers with Anne Elliot's delicate constitution should consider taking a different tour.
-This tour is also available Thursday afternoon.
+This tour is also available Sunday afternoon.
+The tour is limited to 30 participants.

 Sunday, October 11, 2009

 JASNA members will have a private one-hour Highlights Tour of the Museum's main building, followed by some time to explore on their own.
 During the Highlights Tour, you will discover some of the museum's most noteworthy treasures, spanning a variety of ages and genres.
-Later in the afternoon, the group will visit the Perelman Museum, the museum's new costume annex.
-The Perelman Museum is located across from the museum's main building, behind an exquisitely preserved Art Deco façade.
-Some of the museum's costume collection has been placed on display at the annex for the first time.
+Please visit the Art Museum's website to learn about upcoming exhibits.

 Monday, October 12, 2009

-Chester County Arts & Garden Tour of Brandywine River Museum and Longwood Gardens - Full Day Tour
+Chester County Arts & Garden Tour: Brandywine River Museum and Longwood Gardens

 In the morning, visit the Brandywine River Museum, known for its unparalleled collection of works by three generations of the Wyeth family and its outstanding collection of American illustration, still life and landscape painting.
 Note: Lunch will be included and served at the Terrace at Longwood Gardens, the world's premier horticultural display garden.